 They study's co-author Will Gervais, a psychology professor at the University of Kentucky in Lexington, told AFP that remarkably “even atheists appear to hold the same intuitive anti-atheist bias."

-"I suspect that this stems from the prevalence of deeply entrenched pro-religious norms,” he added.
-“Even in places that are currently quite overtly secular, people still seem to intuitively hold on to the believe that religion is a moral safeguard."
+"I suspect that this stems from the prevalence of deeply entrenched pro-religious norms," he added.
+“Even in places that are currently quite overtly secular, people still seem to intuitively hold on to the belief that religion is a moral safeguard."

 There were two secular countries, Finland and New Zealand, where the experiment did not show conclusive enough evidence of an anti-atheist prejudice.
 The more religious a country, the stronger its distrust of atheists.